Mahdi-196/ReFocused-Ai/README.md

 ---

 *Ready to dive into the collective wisdom of Reddit's productivity communities?
-Just run the collector and let it work its magic.*
+Start with the test mode and let it work its magic.*